-If you are cooking a whole chicken, especially for Sunday lunch, one favourite way is a simple Roast Chicken recipe.
-A great roast chicken does not to be saved just for the Sunday dinner; it is delicious any day of the week.
+If you are cooking a whole chicken, especially for Sunday lunch, one favorite way is a simple Roast Chicken recipe.
+A great roast chicken does not need to be saved just for the Sunday dinner; it is delicious any day of the week.

 In this traditional recipe, the chicken is cooked in lots of butter so the chicken remains moist and succulent and the skin crispy and golden.

 When choosing a chicken to cook, a higher welfare bird is always preferable.
 It is always comforting to know the bird had led a happier life plus the meat is, by far, tastier.